bob123456678/TrainControl/Readme.md

 * v2.0.2 [Beta]
     - The locomotive selector window will now close upon pressing escape
+    - Locomotive icons will now appear more consistently on slower networks

 * v2.0.1 [11/12/23]
     - Within the Stats tab, added a column with today's runtime for each locomotive